Stanford-EAO/BRIDGES_for_CA/docs/runningbridges.md

 1. Make sure you have a recent version of **Julia** installed.
 Install otherwise.
 (If you want to execute the actual optimization on your personal computer, also install Gurobi.
 See "Tip" below.)
 2. In a terminal window, navigate to the root folder `BRIDGES_for_CA`.
 3. Start julia by typing `julia`.
 4. Have a look at the file `BRIDGES_for_CA/run_file.jl`.
 Make sure the `Pkg.add("SomePackageName")` commands at the top of the file are active and not commented.
-(If you are certain that the listed packages are already installed in your julia environment, they don't need to be active - this saves computation time.
+(If you are certain that the listed packages are already installed in your julia environment from a previous run, they don't need to be active - this saves computation time.
 You can check for installed julia packages by running `]` to enter the package manager and `status` to get a list of the installed packages.)
 5. To run the optimization model, type the following in the julia command line:
 ```
 include("run_file.jl")